ufolx86/countries-app_code_challenge/README.md

 1. **Country Search Input**: An input field for users to enter a country name.
 2. **Search Button**: A button that triggers the search (API call) when clicked
-3. **Save Country Button**: A button that saves the searched country into a data set (multiple can be saved)
+3. **Save Country Button**: A button that saves the searched country into a data set (multiple can be saved) The following items need to be stored:
+  Country Name
+  Capital City
+  Population
+  Region
+  Flag (displayed as an image)
 4. **Clear Button**: Clears the search
 5. **Country Info Section** area used to display the country info in a section of the DOM that is returned from the API.
 6. **Saved Country List** area used to display in a list the saved countries.